Is Russia the promised land for France’s far right?

 Is Europe heading toward "Orbanization"?

-Moreover, just as the shift to the right may have been a transatlantic phenomenon, the possibility of a new form of authoritarian governance is amplifying this shift toward the East.
+Moreover, just as the shift to the right has been a transatlantic phenomenon, the possibility of a new form of authoritarian governance is amplifying this turn toward the East.

 Nicolas Lebourg, Research Associate at CEPEL (Center for Political Studies of Latin Europe), University of Montpellier